Arterial Blood Supply of the Brain

 Posterior Cerebral Artery

-At the transition of pons to mesencephalon, the basilar artery bifurcates into the paired posterior cerebral arteries, one of the three major arteries that supply the brain.
+At the transition of the pons to the mesencephalon, the basilar artery bifurcates into the paired posterior cerebral arteries, one of the three major arteries that supply the brain.
 There are several branches of the PCA.
 The posterior communicating artery connects the posterior cerebral artery (and therefore the posterior circulation) to the internal carotid artery (and the anterior circulation).
 Further important branches of the posterior cerebral artery include the following: anterior and posterior temporal arteries (supply the temporal lobe), medial and lateral occipital arteries (supply the occipital lobe), the calcarine artery (supplies the visual cortex) and the medial and lateral posterior choroidal arteries (which supply the choroid plexus).

 The posterior cerebral artery can also be divided into the 4 segments P1 – P4, which is useful to describe the precise localization of a vascular lesion.